julienvollering/DSMdepth/ms/ms.md

 The categorical predictor was peat depth class, from a national map dataset.
 Predictor preparation is described in more detail below.

-We chose a spatial resolution of 10 m for our predictors, depth sampling, and modelling.
+We chose a spatial resolution of 10 m for our predictors, depth sampling, and modeling.
 We considered this a reasonable compromise between DTM resolution (1 m) and small peatlands on the one hand, and airborne radiometric resolution (50 m) on the other hand.

 \begin{table}[tbp]